HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 ### Overview of DX rendering sizing-performance tests

 DX sizing is one of the goals of DX performance tests.
 DX sizing aims to identify the reliable Kubernetes environment for small, medium, and large DX configurations.
-This topic presents the important KPIs (for example, number of concurrent users, average response time, and throughput) for the DX rendering medium configuration.
+This topic presents the important KPIs (for example, number of concurrent users, average response time, and throughput) for DX rendering medium configuration.
 This topic also discusses how adjustments to the core tuning, scaling of pods, and pod configuration can make significant improvements in system responsiveness.

 This sizing work started with rendering scenarios of Web Content Management (WCM), portlets, and Digital Asset Management (DAM) with a rendering setup enabled in AWS/Native-Kubernetes.
 The Apache JMeter tool was used for performance tests.